Leo040205/script-runner-2-writeup/README.md

     return secure_hash
 ```

-Writing a script that reads the flag with [hash collision](https://en.wikipedia.org/wiki/Hash_collision) is computationally impossible as of writing, because it runs a [Key Derivation Function](https://en.wikipedia.org/wiki/Key_derivation_function) designed against brute-force attacks 256 rounds.
-What makes the server so secure against brute-force attacks made it vulnerable to [TOCTOU](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use) attacks, KDF is so good against brute-force attacks because it is computationally heavy (i.e. it takes a long time to calculate it).
+Writing a script that reads the flag with [hash collision](https://en.wikipedia.org/wiki/Hash_collision) is computationally impossible as of writing, because it runs a [Key Derivation Function](https://en.wikipedia.org/wiki/Key_derivation_function) designed against brute-force attacks for 256 rounds.
+However, what makes the server so secure against brute-force attacks made it vulnerable to [TOCTOU](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use) attacks, KDF is so effective against brute-force attacks because it is computationally heavy (i.e. it takes a long time to calculate it).
 Thus, if we overwrite the content of the original file while the server is calculating and checking the hash, we will be able to run any script we want.

 ### Solve script by the author of Script Runner (martin)